abisop/nuttx-docs/en/components/filesystem/smartfs.md

 will all be reduced by this value.
 This keeps the wear counts normalized so they fit in a 4-bit value.
-Note that theoretically, it *IS* possible to write data to the flash in a manner that causes the wear count of a single erase block to increment beyond it's maximum value of 15.
+Note that theoretically, it *IS* possible to write data to the flash in a manner that causes the wear count of a single erase block to increment beyond it\'s maximum value of 15.
 This would have to be a very, very, very specific and un-predictable write sequence though as data is always spread out across the sectors and relocated dynamically.
-In the extremely rare event this does occur, the code will automatically cap the maximum wear level at 15 an increment an "uneven wear count" variable to indicate the number times this event has occurred.
+In the extremely rare event this does occur, the code will automatically cap the maximum wear level at 15 an increment an
+\"uneven wear count\" variable to indicate the number times this event has occurred.
 So far, I have not been able to get the wear count above 10 though my testing.

 The wear level status bits are saved in the format sector (logical sector number zero) with overflow saved in the reserved logical sectors